Luiggy/raspi-ssh-banner/README.md

-# raspi-ssh-banner
+# Raspi-ssh-banner
-A custom SSH banner script for my Raspberry Pi
+A custom SSH banner script a Raspberry Pi

 ##
 I wanted a custom SSH banner for my Raspberry Pi, one that would tell me a bit about its current status, and statistics